 Find out If You Qualify For An IRS Installment Agreement (IA)

 The IRS and state taxing entities are often willing to provide taxpayers with installment agreements and payment plans that make it possible to pay off tax debts over time.
 Of course, you can never assume that you are eligible for or entitled to one of these installment options.
-You need to do your research, apply for a program, and follow the instructions of the IRS closely.
-The IRS or state taxing authority will require that you complete a personal financial statement and (if necessary) a business financial statement.
+You need to do your research, apply for a program, and follow instructions.
+The IRS or state taxing authority will require you to complete a personal financial statement and (if necessary) a business financial statement.
 This very important and detailed step should be handled with the help of a qualified tax professional to ensure you have every chance of being granted an IRS payment plan.

 Who Can Qualify for an IRS Installment Agreement?

 An installment agreement from the IRS could be an option for anyone who is unable to pay back taxes.
 However, you will need to be in compliance with certain requirements before the IRS will consider approving your application:

 - You must be current with all filed tax returns

 - You will need to disclose all assets and cash

 - You must be able to prove that you lack the adequate cash available to pay off your tax debt by providing records of your checking, savings, and brokerage accounts